psychemedia/island-storynotes/three-little-pigs.md

 Alas! the poor Piggies, they grunted and cried,
 And n1ade such a noise, that the Wolf, who was near,
 Soon saw how it was, as will shortly appear.
 " Oh-Oh! " cried the Monster, "the Mother is dead;
 " So her Piggies I'll eat for my dinner," he said.
 But the Piggies aware of the Monster's intention,
 Shut themselves in their Houses, to try his invention.

 And now my sad story begins in this page,
 To relate the effects of the violent rage,
-Which the old wicked W olf began to display,
+Which the old wicked Wolf began to display,
 When he found that the Piggies, on that very day,
 Had got three new Houses, and plenty of food,
 And fresh straw-and clean troughs-and all that was good.